Skip to Content

 A minimum of 18 units from the following: 18

-ABA Breadth: Courses from at least three different areas of Areas 1-5B of the Intersegmental General Education Transfer Curriculum (IGETC), excluding performance courses, activity courses, administration of justice courses, and the lab component of science courses.
+ABA Breadth: Courses from at least three different areas of the transfer level AA/AS, CSU GE, or IGETC patterns or any transfer level course, excluding performance courses, activity courses, administration of justice courses, and the lab component of science courses.

 Total Units: 48